-MMySQL Governor tracks CPU and disk IO usage for every user in real time by using the dbtop utility and throttles MySQL queries by using same-per-user LVE limits.
+MySQL Governor monitors the CPU and disk IO usage of each user in real time using the dbtop application and triggers MySQL queries based on LVE limits.

 IV) PHP Selector

-The PHP Selector allows end users to select the specific version of PHP they need.
-It’s offering all popular versions of PHP, with more than 120 PHP extensions to choose from.
+PHP Selector allows end users to select the specific version of PHP they want.
+It offers all the popular versions of PHP, including over 120 PHP extensions.

 V) Ruby Selector

-The Ruby Selector allows end users to choose the Ruby version for applications and install additional modules (gems) to the application environment.
+Ruby Selector allows end users to select the Ruby version for applications and install additional modules (gems) for the application environment.

-The Python Selector allows end users to choose the Python version as an application and install additional modules.
+Python Selector allows end users to select the Python version as an application and install additional modules.